SteveRidout/sprintly-to-github/README.md

 sprintly-to-github
 ==================

 Python scripts for fetching data from sprintly and pushing it to github issue tracker.
-It will try to overwrite any existing issues but may not be able to if you didn't create them, I haven't tried this.
+Best used on a github repo without any existing issues.
+If there are existing github issues it will try to overwrite them but will probably not be able to if you didn't create them, I haven't tested this.

 I've only tested it on one project which went OK: [csl-editor](https://github.com/citation-style-editor/csl-editor).